Look, I don't think it's appropriate to bring up that LA Times story.

 So anyway, Connison is Hillary's favorite columnist.

-And what this there is a civil war that has begun here on the Democrat side.
+And there is a civil war that has begun here on the Democrat side.

-All the stuff that we have mentioned today about faith, Obama losing it, trust Obama losing it, approval Obama losing it.
+All of the stuff that we have mentioned today about faith, Obama losing it, trust, Obama losing it, approval, Obama losing it.

-And so Connisson's all of a sudden blaming Emmanuel for this because he's going too soft.
+And so Connison's all upset blaming Emmanuel for this because he's going too soft.

-He writes, instead, and perhaps inevitably, uh the narrow pragmatism of Rahmanuel is shaping the Obama administration's approach to reform.
+He writes, instead, and perhaps inevitably, the narrow pragmatism of Rah Emmanuel is shaping the Obama administration's approach to reform.

 As long as some kind of bill passes, Emmanuel won't worry when the corporate powers override the public interest once again.